 The details of the depth of 15 holes at eight different places using traditional Damhu and 3-teeth Damhu are tabulated in Table 2.
 The average and the standard deviation of the 15 values were calculated for all the eight locations.
 From the table, it was observed that the depth of the hole dug by using the two tools were same i.e. 4.1 cm for Ukopo location.
 While, for the location Ayo Sisang - 2, it was found that the depth of the hole dug by traditional Damhu was 4.4 cm and that with 3-teeth Damhu was 6.4 cm.
 Further, for the remaining six locations it was observed that deeper hole can be dug with the use of the developed 3-teeth Damhu.
 From this, it can be stated that with the same strength/energy of an individual, the 3-teeth Damhu can dig a deeper hole comparatively.

-A bar graph comparing the average depth of 15 holes at different places by using different tools is shown in Figure 8.
+A bar graph comparing the average depth of 15 holes at different places by using different toolsis shown in Figure 8.
 On comparing the depth of the holes at all the eight different locations, it was observed that the depth of the hole was least for the location Ukopo which is 4.1 cm.
-However, for the location Akang Sisang 2, the depth was 7.3 cm.
+However, for the location AkangSisang 2, the depth was 7.3 cm.
 This difference in the depth at different locations was due to the varying property of the soil.
 A detailed study on the property of the soil can be conducted to study the effect of soil on the depth of the hole.

 Table 2.
 Depth (in cm) of 15 holes at eight different places [A denotes traditional Damhu and B denotes 3-teeth Damhu]